tahmid-chowdhury/SOFE4630U-MS2/README.md

     ![](images/df15.jpg)
 10. Go to the bucket created in step 7 and open the file(s) started by the prefix **outputs** within a folder named **result**.
 Download the file to read it.
 11. In the GitHub repository, there is an upgrade to the wordcount script.
-Clone the repository and run the updated script.
+Make sure that the **PROJECT** and **BUCKET** environment variables are still existing.
+Then, clone the repository and run the updated script.
 Try to understand its function.
     ```cmd
     cd ~
     git clone https://github.com/GeorgeDaoud3/SOFE4630U-MS2.git